-- That all future years' budgetary impacts of the recommendations of the Task Force be subject to the Operating Budget cycle. - That recommendation 10 under "City Funding Policy" (Page 10 and Pages 28-9) be amended by striking out the word "provided" in the first line of the recommendation and replacing it with the word "requested." - 3.
-That the Implementation Task Force be requested to develop and report on an evaluation methodology with respect to the implementation of the recommendations of the Community Task Force report by April 1, 1983.

-- 4. That the position of "Agency Resource Officer" referred to in recommendation 3 under "Implementation, Monitoring and Development" (Page 14 and Pages 38-9) be approved at this point only in principle and that the Implementation Task Force be requested to submit a Programme Change request for this position as part of the 1983 Operating Budget cycle. - That the \$10,375 required for the balance of 1982 with respect to recommendation 2 of the Neighbourhoods Committee be provided from the Contingency Account.
+- 1. That all future years' budgetary impacts of the recommendations of the Task Force be subject to the Operating Budget cycle. - 2.
+That recommendation 10 under "City Funding Policy" be amended by striking out the word "provided" in the first line of the recommendation and replacing it with the word "requested." - 3.
+That the Implementation Task Force be requested to develop and report on an evaluation methodology with respect to the implementation of the recommendations of the Community Task Force report by April 1, 1983. - 4.
+That the position of "Agency Resource Officer" referred to in recommendation 3 under "Implementation, Monitoring and Development" be approved at this point only in principle and that the Implementation Task Force be requested to submit a Programme Change request for this position as part of the 1983 Operating Budget cycle. - 5.
+That the \$10,375 required for the balance of 1982 with respect to recommendation 2 of the Neighbourhoods Committee be provided from the Contingency Account.

-Alderman Rowlands, seconded by Alderman Beavis, moved that this Clause be amended by adding at the end thereof the following:
+Council amended the foregoing Clause by adding at the end thereof the following: